G2S32024/G2S32024/index.md

 ## Summer school banquet

-The summer school banquet will take place on TBD.
-The dress code is TBD.
+The summer school banquet will take place at <a href="https://www.elventanal.ec/">El Ventanal</a> restaurant.
+Located in Quito's downtown.

 ## Locations

-Information to go here.
+The Summer School will take place at Escuela Politécnica Nacional in Quito, Ecuador.

+G2S3 classroom: Electric Engineering Building (Building 16)

 ## Accommodation

-Information to go here.
+All the participants will be staying at the <a href="https://www.fenixhotel.ec/">Fenix Hotel</a> in Quito.

 ## Getting to Quito, Ecuador